-3. In an effort to broaden public participation in the development of the Consolidated Plan, including outreach to minorities and non-English speaking persons, as well as persons with disabilities, the City makes provisions available on its website that allows citizens to be able to translate pages into a language of their choice.
+In an effort to broaden public participation in the development of the consolidated plan, including outreach to minorities and non-English speaking persons, as well as persons with disabilities, the City makes provisions available on its web site that allows citizens to be able to translate pages into a language of their choice.
 Also each City Department and/or employee has been provided information on how to use an Over the Phone Interpreting service that provides a list of common languages along with the country from which they originated to communicate with customers who may have Limited English Proficiency.
 The City is also creating a list of employees that can speak and interpret other languages that will be available City-wide to use.
-In regards to persons with disabilities, the City has its own in-house telecommunications device for the deaf (TDD) to enable communication with persons who are deaf.
-The City also utilizes Relay Iowa, which is a telecommunications relay service that provides full telephone accessibility to people who are deaf, hard-of-hearing, or speech impaired.
-Additionally, the City keeps a list of Interpreters and Translators available for Story County.
-In its public hearing notification ads, the City notifies persons in need of special accommodations for a disability or language translation with a staff contact name and number (including the City's TDD number) for assistance, along with notification for persons with disabilities on how to access City Hall.
-The City will also be updating its Citizen Participation Plan to include information about various accessibility and Limited English Proficiency policies and procedures that will be completed by the end of the 2012-13 program year.
+In regards to persons with disabilities, the City has its own in-house telecommunications device for the deaf (TDD) to able to communication with persons who are deaf, the City also utilizes the Relay Iowa, which is a Telecommunications relay service provides full telephone accessibility to people who are deaf, hard-ofhearing or speech impaired.
+The City also keeps a list of Interpreters and Translators available for Story County.
+Additionally, in its public hearing notification add the City notifies persons in need of special accommodations for a disability or language translation of a staff contact name and number (including our TDD number) for assistance, along with notification for persons with disabilities how to access City Hall.
+The City will also be updating its Citizen Participation Plan on to include information about various accessibility and Limited English Proficiency policies and procedures.